telicent-oss/smart-caches-core/docs/data-security/design.md

 Firstly an application has to obtain the plugin instance, most applications will probably do this once early in their startup and make the instance accessible wherever it is needed.
-It then obtains the [`RequestContext`](#requestcontext) (that has already been injected by the [JAX-RS Base Server filters](../jaxrs-base-server/index.md)) and uses that to prepare an [`Authorizer`](#authorizer) for making data access decisions.
+It then obtains the [`RequestContext`](#requestcontext) (that has already been injected by the [JAX-RS Base Server filters](../jaxrs-base-server/index.md)) and uses that to prepare an [`DataAccessAuthorizer`](#DataAccessAuthorizer) for making data access decisions.

-Note that since an `Authorizer` is scoped to the lifetime of a single request it implements `AutoCloseable` and thus should be used in a `try-with-resources` block or otherwise explicitly closed by the application when request processing is completed.
-Once the application has an `Authorizer` it can then make any access decisions necessary to fulfill the current request/operation before returning the filtered results.
+Note that since an `DataAccessAuthorizer` is scoped to the lifetime of a single request it implements `AutoCloseable` and thus should be used in a `try-with-resources` block or otherwise explicitly closed by the application when request processing is completed.
+Once the application has an `DataAccessAuthorizer` it can then make any access decisions necessary to fulfill the current request/operation before returning the filtered results.

-In this example the application has previously stored the security label byte sequences in its data storage layer and so uses the [`SecurityLabelsParser`](#securitylabelsparser) to convert those stored byte sequences back into `SecurityLabels<?>` objects that the `Authorizer` can use to make access decisions.
+In this example the application has previously stored the security label byte sequences in its data storage layer and so uses the [`SecurityLabelsParser`](#securitylabelsparser) to convert those stored byte sequences back into `SecurityLabels<?>` objects that the `DataAccessAuthorizer` can use to make access decisions.

 ## Default Plugin